tejasruikar/tejasruikar.github.io/content/articles/pelican.md

 Summary: A detailed look at how this personal website is built using Pelican and automatically deployed to GitHub Pages.

 # How This Site is Built and Deployed
+The motivation for this site comes from [Adam Johnson](https://adamj.eu).
+Ever since I started learning and working on Django, I came across Adam's site for various different things and led me to build my portfolio similar to his.

-This website is a static site built with [Pelican](https://getpelican.com/), a Python-based static site generator.
+This website is a static site built with [Pelican](https://getpelican.com/).
 In this post, I'll walk you through the technology stack, build process, and automated deployment pipeline.

 ## Technology Stack